8th March 2022

 UNIC strives to provide limitless learning opportunities.

 One of UNIC’s ambitions is for students to be able to move seamlessly between our partner universities.
 By opening a multidisciplinary course catalogue for all UNIC students, UNIC students have the unique opportunity to register for online, internationally taught courses at the eight UNIC partner universities.
 All courses are in English and organised virtually.
-Take a summer course or pick out courses for the upcoming semester.
+Take a summer course or pick out courses for the upcoming spring/summer semester 2022.

 Registration for UNIC courses is open now.